quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 : When sent by a client, the Available Versions field lists all the versions that this first flight is compatible with, ordered by descending preference.
-Note that the version in the Chosen Version field MUST be included in this list to allow the client to communicate the chosen version's preference.
+Note that the version in the Chosen Version field MUST be included in this list to allow the client to communicate the Chosen Version's preference.
 Note that this preference is only advisory, servers MAY choose to use their own preference instead.